A combined vaccination that protects against diphtheria, polio and tetanus is routinely given to all children in the UK.

 Polio is a serious viral infection that used to be common in the UK and worldwide.
 It's rare nowadays because it can be prevented with vaccination.

 Most people with polio don't have any symptoms and won't know they're infected.

-But for some people, the polio virus causes temporary or permanent paralysis, which can be life threatening.
+But for up to 1 in 100 people, the polio virus causes temporary or permanent paralysis, which can be life threatening.

 Cases of polio in the UK fell dramatically when routine vaccination was introduced in the mid-1950s.